 - Hiring foreign independent contractors—using independent contractors is occasionally a good option for nonprofits looking to complete a short-term project overseas.
 However, misclassifying your full-time employees as independent contractors leads to hefty fines.
 Read our complete guide on foreign independent contractors to determine if you can hire them compliantly or consider other options.

-- Partnering with an International PEO (Professional Employer Organization)— International PEO is an excellent option for nonprofits looking to hire overseas while still reducing cost and mitigating risk.
-An International PEO partner hires a global employee on your behalf and handles global payroll, benefits administration, and risk mitigation, while you maintain day-to-day control of the employees and the work they do for your company.
+- Partnering with an Employer of Record— This solution is an excellent option for nonprofits looking to hire overseas while still reducing cost and mitigating risk.
+An Employer of Record hires a global employee on your behalf and handles global payroll, benefits administration, and risk mitigation, while you maintain day-to-day control of the employees and the work they do for your company.

 2. Stay Flexible So You Can Easily Exit a Market If Necessary